Property – Building and Contents

 In the event of the carpet shrinking to the extent it cannot be re-laid, obtain two (2) quotations for its replacement.
 The new carpet should be identical to the damaged carpet.
 Should the carpet firm have difficulty in obtaining an identical carpet, quotations should be obtained for replacement with one of a similar quality.

 A burglary claim is where an item/s has been stolen and there are signs of forced entry.
 A theft claim is where there is no sign of forced entry.

 In the first instance, please report any act of malicious damage, burglary/theft to the Police.
 A copy of the Police report or report number must be included with the claim form.

 In signing a claim form for burglary or theft, you agree to notify LCA Insurance immediately if any of the stolen property is recovered.
 You also agree (at the discretion of LCA Insurance) to return the goods to LCA Insurance or refund the amount of money received in compensation.

-We require the client to pay the repairer/supplier in the first instance (unless otherwise authorised).
-We will make reimbursement to the claimant upon receipt of the completed claim form and copies of paid invoices.
+Once the quotes have been authorised, we require the client to pay the repairer/supplier in the first instance (unless otherwise authorised).
+We will make the reimbursement to the claimant upon receipt of the completed claim form and copies of paid invoices.

-Where property claims are likely to be over $10,000 it is very important to contact us immediately.
-In most cases where claims exceed $10,000 an Assessor is hired.
+Where property claims are likely to be over $10,000 it is very important to contact us immediately as in most cases where claims exceed $10,000 an Assessor is hired.
 The Assessors role is to act on behalf of the Insurer and help the client with the claim until finalised.
-Do not proceed with repairs/replacements over $10,000 unless LCA Insurance or Assessors have given approval.
+Do not proceed with repairs/replacements over $10,000 unless LCA Insurance Insurers or Assessors have given approval.

 Please note that this website only provides a summary of coverage.
 More detailed information is available by contacting LCA Insurance directly.
 The insurers policy wordings will take precedence over information contained in this website.